TOURISM

 Tourist office

-The town is 15km away from Neufchâtel-en-Bray, 35km from Rouen, Dieppe and the Coast.
-It is also only 3.5km from the motorway the A28, and 4.5km from the A29.
+The town is located 15 km from Neufchâtel-en-Bray, 35 km from Rouen, Dieppe, and the Normandy coast.
+It is only 3.5 km from the Pucheuil interchange on the A28 and 4.5 km from the A29.

 14km – Rêve de Bisons